fineanmol/plant-tree/README.md

-🌵 Updated on Thu, 16 Oct 2025 20:03:51 GMT
+🎋 Updated on Tue, 21 Oct 2025 05:16:03 GMT

-> "Perfection is achieved when there is nothing left to take away."
+> "Code is like humor.
+When you have to explain it, it's bad."